-Microsoft has released Office-related patches that correct all of these vulnerabilities.
+Microsoft has released Office and SharePoint-related patches that correct all of these vulnerabilities.
 You should download, test, and deploy the appropriate updates throughout your network as soon as possible.
 If you choose, you can also let Windows Update automatically download and install these updates for you.

 Keep in mind, however, that we highly recommend you test updates before running them in your production environment; especially updates for critical production servers.

 The links below point directly to the “Affected and Non-Affected Software” section of each bulletin, where you can find all of Microsoft’s update links: